phptuts/codingwithnoah/summer-camp/day-5/robot-olympics/index.md

 ## Come up with your own competition

-Camp counselor must approve the competition and it will be decided with a vote.
+Instructors must approve the competition and it will be decided with a vote.